TRIKKSS/Protonic-Vault-WU/README.md

 ├── vk_swiftshader_icd.json
 └── vulkan-1.dll
 ```
-We uncompress the protonic-vault.zip file given for this challenge and execute protonic-vault.exe.
+Let's uncompress the protonic-vault.zip file given for this challenge and execute protonic-vault.exe.

 ![application look](./application.png)

-The application ask you a password.
-Obviously, we don't know the password.
+The application asks a password.
+Obviously, we don't know the it.
 I tried to reverse engineer this executable but it was hard.
 So i decided to look at the other files.
-The resources/app.asar file seems interesting.
+The resources/app.asar file seemed interesting.
 After some google research I deduced that this application was an electron application.
 We can found the official github of Asar here : https://github.com/electron/asar

 So let's decompile this app.asar file !